cleder/fastkml/README.rst

 provides (Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon and LinearRing).
-While KML allows for more abstract MultiGeometries consisting of a combination of Points, LineStrings and LinearRings, this is not supported in fastkml
+While KML allows for more abstract MultiGeometries consisting of a combination of Points, LineStrings and LinearRings, this is not supported in fastkml.
+This is a restriction that I can live with and you will rarely find KML files that implement more complex geometries.

 Usage
 =====